quanphan2906/nobsidion/README.md

 ## Contributing

 Contributions are welcome!
-If you have a suggestion, bug report, or feature request, please open an issue, submit a pull request, or ping me on LinkedIn or via email (which you can find on my profile).
+If you have a suggestion, bug report, or feature request, please open an issue, submit a pull request, or ping me on LinkedIn or email (which you can find on my profile).

 ## License